iZettle/api-model/README.md

 API Model
 =========

+---

+**Deprecated:** iZettle is gradually moving away from ApiModel and will eventually discontinue the project.

+---

 API model is a simple wrapper for interacting with external APIs.
 It tries to make it very simple and easy to make API calls and map the responses into objects.